zukulent0/Swap-League/rules.md

 ## Contact Information ##
-- Hello everyone!
-I am **saltedbread** and I will be organizing this Puyo Puyo Tetris League!
+- Hello world! my name is **zukulent0** im organizing this PPT Swap League!
+- A lot of people wanted me to make a swap league and sure why no
-- You may contact me via Twitter <a href="https://twitter.com/saltedbread">@saltedbread</a>, <a href="https://steamcommunity.com/id/saltedbread/">Steam</a>, and on Discord (saltedbread#3722)
+- You may contact me on Discord (zukulent0#7655)
 - The <a href="https://discord.gg/harddrop">Hard Drop Discord</a> channel will have a specific channel for this league at #pptleague.
 Ideally you may use this channel to contact me for things specific to the league like scheduling.
-If you do not want to use Discord or can't, contact via Twitter is fine too!

 ## League Overview ##
-- THIS IS A TETRIS LEAGUE!
 - Game used is Puyo Puyo Tetris for the PC (Steam)
 - Players will be placed on leagues that will contain players who belong in the same skill level
 - The different leagues are given letters (S,A,B,C,D) with S league containing the strongest players